padogrid/bundle-hazelcast-4n5-app-perf_test_session-cluster-session/README.md

 # Session Expiration Management Plugin
 This bundle provides a plugin that expires session objects in a given map and their relevant entries in other Hazelcast maps.
+The plugin also supports session expirations over the WAN (See [bundle-hazelcast-4n5-cluster-session-wan](https://github.com/padogrid/bundle-hazelcast-4n5-cluster-session-wan).)

 ## Installing Bundle